rust-lang/rfcs/text/3389-manifest-lint.md

 cargo will contain a mapping of tool to underlying command (e.g. `rust` to `rustc`, `clippy` to `rustc` when clippy is the driver, `rustdoc` to `rustdoc`).
-When running the underlying command, cargo will transform the lints from `lint = level` to `--level lint` and pass them on the command line before other configuration, `RUSTFLAGS`, allowing user configuration to override package configuration.
+When running the underlying command, cargo will transform the lints from `lint = level` to `--level lint`, sort them by priority and then lint name, and pass them on the command line before other configuration, `RUSTFLAGS`, allowing user configuration to override package configuration.
 These flags will be fingerprinted so changing them will cause a rebuild only for the commands where they are used.

 Initially, the only supported tools will be:
 - `rust`